Layr-Labs/eigensdk-rs/crates/services/bls_aggregation/README.md

-# Bls Aggregation Service
+# BLS Aggregation Service

+## Introduction

 The BLS Aggregation Service provides functionality to aggregate BLS signatures from multiple operators into a single aggregated signature.
+This is used by the Aggregator to verify the signatures of the operators and send the aggregated response once the quorum is reached or time expires.

+When you initialize the BLS Aggregation Service, it returns a tuple of `ServiceHandle` and `AggregateReceiver`.
+The `ServiceHandle` is used to interact with the service.
+The available messages to send to the service are:

+- `initialize_task()`: Initializes a new task
+- `process_signature()`: Processes a signature for a task

+The `AggregateReceiver` is used to receive aggregated responses from the service.

+Once a task is initialized, the service will start processing the task in a loop in the background.
+The service will wait for the quorum to be reached.
+Aggregator will receive new signatures from the operators via the `process_signature()` method.
+Once the quorum is reached or the time expires, the service will aggregate the signatures and send the aggregated response to the `AggregateReceiver`.

 ## Key Features